TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 2.3 =
+* Added messages in admin panel to show that data is saved or potential errors.
+* Added new ability to show RSS feed previews in a preview box or inline with links.

+= 2.2 =
-1. 2.2: Added new mode that only shows one category at a time.
-New category can be selected through category list.
-Default first category can be selected by user.
-Uses AJAX to fetch data.
+* Added new mode that only shows one category at a time.
+* New category can be selected through category list.
+* Default first category can be selected by user.
+* Uses AJAX to fetch data.

+= 2.1 =
-1. 2.1: Added ability to display edit links next to links in page for editors and administrators that are logged in.
+* Added ability to display edit links next to links in page for editors and administrators that are logged in.

+= 2.0 =
-1. 2.0: Added ability to define multiple groups of settings to use Link Library on different pages with different configurations.
+* Added ability to define multiple groups of settings to use Link Library on different pages with different configurations.

+= 1.3.2 =
-1. 1.3.2: Added option to display link category descriptions, with option to embed HTML code in description.
+* Added option to display link category descriptions, with option to embed HTML code in description.

+= 1.3.1 =
-1. 1.3.1: Optimized some of the code for category parsing and corrected a few syntax errors.
-Categories with special characters will also be handled better.
+* Optimized some of the code for category parsing and corrected a few syntax errors.
+* Categories with special characters will also be handled better.

+= 1.3 =
-1. 1.3: Created a new stylesheet for Link Library styles.
+* Created a new stylesheet for Link Library styles.
 Added new reset settings link for a table layout.

+= 1.2.5 =
-1. 1.2.5: Adds new option to specify a target window for all links
+* Adds new option to specify a target window for all links

+= 1.2.4 =
-1. 1.2.4: Corrects second issue related to exclusion list and category order set to included list
+* Corrects second issue related to exclusion list and category order set to included list

+= 1.2.3=
-1. 1.2.3: Corrects a bug between the exclusion list and setting category order to included list with no included list defined
+* Corrects a bug between the exclusion list and setting category order to included list with no included list defined

+= 1.2.2 =
-1. 1.2.2: Correct a few issues with escape characters and the nofollow condition
+* Correct a few issues with escape characters and the nofollow condition

+= 1.2 =
-1. 1.2: Added new options to output extra code before and after complete link groups after a user-defined number of links.
-Enables the display of links are data cells in a table row.
+* Added new options to output extra code before and after complete link groups after a user-defined number of links.
+* Enables the display of links are data cells in a table row.

+= 1.1.9 =
-1. 1.1.9: Added new option to show RSS link using standard icon instead of only textual link.
+* Added new option to show RSS link using standard icon instead of only textual link.

+= 1.1.8.1 =
-1. 1.1.8.1: Fixed bug with Show Image and Name option.
+* Fixed bug with Show Image and Name option.
 Now works as expected.

+= 1.1.8 =
-1. 1.1.8: Added new ordering option to follow order set by [My Link Order](http://wordpress.org/extend/plugins/my-link-order/) plugin
+* Added new ordering option to follow order set by [My Link Order](http://wordpress.org/extend/plugins/my-link-order/) plugin

+= 1.1.7 =
-1. 1.1.7: Added new options to give users flexibility to choose between div class tags and heading tags.
-Users upgrading need to select the desired output and set the value of the class name (e.g. linklistcatname) or desired heading style (e.g. h2).
+* Added new options to give users flexibility to choose between div class tags and heading tags.
+* Users upgrading need to select the desired output and set the value of the class name (e.g. linklistcatname) or desired heading style (e.g. h2).

+= 1.1.6 =
-1. 1.1.6: The H2 tags that were previously placed before and after the names of the link categories have been replaced by a div class called linklistcatname.
-This allows for more flexibility in formatting the element using your blog’s stylesheet.
+* The H2 tags that were previously placed before and after the names of the link categories have been replaced by a div class called linklistcatname.
+* This allows for more flexibility in formatting the element using your blog’s stylesheet.

 == Frequently Asked Questions ==